nikhillondhe9/openag-cloud-v1/docs/DeviceCommunications.md

 ## Step 4: The Food Computer™ publishes data
 - While a recipe is running, the Food Computer™ publishes data and images according to the schedule specified in the climate recipe.
-- Our PubSub service (running managed virtual machines) receives, validates and saves the data in a BigQuery dataset.
+- Our MQTT-PubSub service (running as an App Engine managed virtual machine) receives, validates and saves the data in a BigQuery dataset and in the real time Datastore for fast UI access.
 Images are indexed and stored in cloud storage.

 ## Step 5: Monitor a Food Computer™ using the UI
 - The UI shows the user the current state of their Food Computers™:
   - Current and historical environmental variables.
   - Status of the running climate recipe.
   - Latest image (or timelaps up to now).
-  - Alerts based on ML / CV we do in the future.
+  - Alerts based on ML / CV we will do in the future.